 Several types of antidepressant medicines are available.
-The most commonly used antidepressants include fluoxetine (Prozac), citalopram (Celexa), bupropion (Wellbutrin), sertraline (Zoloft), and paroxetine (Paxil).
+The most commonly used antidepressants include fluoxetine (Prozac), citalopram (Celexa), bupropion (Wellbutrin), sertraline (Zoloft), and escitalopram (Lexapro).

-For any of these medicines, both the brand name (for example, Prozac) and the less expensive generic version (in this case, fluoxetine) are equally effective.
+For any of these medicines, both the brand name (for example, Lexapro) and the less expensive generic version (in this case, escitalopram) are equally effective.

 Overall, studies show that all antidepressant medicines work equally well, but each person reacts a little differently to each medicine.
 A medicine that works well for one person might not be the best for someone else.
 We can't predict which medicine is the best for an individual.